data-apis/scipy-2023-presentation/paper/paper.rst

 implementation, we first generated a random two-class classification problem having 400,000 samples and 300 features. [#]_ We next devised two benchmarks, one for fitting an LDA model and the second for predicting class labels for each simulated sample.
-We then ran the benchmarks and measured execution time for NumPy, PyTorch, and CuPy backends on Intel i9-9900K and NVIDIA RTX 2080 hardware.
+We ran the benchmarks and measured execution time for NumPy, PyTorch, and CuPy backends on Intel i9-9900K and NVIDIA RTX 2080 hardware.
 For PyTorch, we collected timings for both CPU and GPU execution models.
 To ensure timing reproducibility and reduce timing noise, we repeated